Basket

 Before exam season, it is also important to liaise with teachers about any material that your child is finding difficult.
 The more notice you give them before exams, the more likely it is that they’ll be able to make time to offer support and go over tricky topics.

 Throughout the academic year and revision period it is also helpful to think about how your child learns best.
 Do they like the pressure of a memory test or flashcards?
 Or mapping out key ideas helpful?
-Or challenging themselves to write everything they know about a topic on one side of A4?
+Perhaps challenging themselves to write everything they know about a topic on one side of A4?
 Or talking things over with a parent, sibling, or tutor?
-Or recording useful or interesting constructions to play back on the bus?
+Maybe recording useful or interesting constructions to play back on the bus?
 Everyone learns and revises differently!

-Sitting Public exams
+Sitting public exams

-Even after navigating the demands of GCSEs, students can feel immense pressure around the time of public exams and it is part of your job as a parent to help them navigate this.
+Even after navigating the demands of GCSEs, students can feel immense pressure around the time of public exams, and it is part of your job as a parent to help them navigate this.
 On a positive note, this can be a time of great personal growth for teenagers, as they specialise in academic interests, sustain hard work over many months and push through exam nerves.
 Talk to your child about managing their emotions and introduce important elements of self care, such as sufficient sleep and good nutrition.

 The best way to support your child through their A Level French is to give them the tools and skills to succeed.
 Some targeted intervention with an experienced tutor can make all the difference.
-Our A Level French tutors are experienced, qualified teachers, Heads of Department and Examiners who know the A Level French syllabuses back to front.
+Our A Level French tutors are experienced, qualified teachers, Heads of Department and examiners who know the A Level French syllabuses back to front.
 They can teach your child in the manner they learn best, explain the latest mark schemes, coach unusual pronunciations, and dramatically improve their exam technique.

 Get In Touch